rahuljjacob/EndpointMonitor/README.md

-# monitorize: Application Monitoring Dashboard
+# EndpointMonitor : Application Monitoring Dashboard

-Monitorize is a containerized, real-time API monitoring and logging system built with FastAPI, Kafka, PostgreSQL, and Grafana.
+EndpointMonitor is a containerized, real-time API monitoring and logging system built with FastAPI, Kafka, PostgreSQL, and Grafana.
 It logs every API request, stores logs in a database, and visualizes them with Grafana dashboards.
 The system is orchestrated using Docker Compose for easy deployment.

 ## Architecture